eslamtamim/Lyrify/README.md

 which means that the observer will look for changes to all descendant nodes of the target node, not just its immediate children.
 ```
+## Finally
+this was just a fun thing i did out of curiosity and I won't publish it so if u want to use it just clone it and use it.
+and if you want to remove the font of the lyrics just uncomment line 25 on the `script.js` file and you are good to go.